 The registered keeper must email us copies of:

 photographic ID (passport, valid driving licence card, or EU National Identity Card).

 the V5C registration document in their name (all pages).

 If the registered keeper can't produce a full V5C, but is showing on the DVLA register, we require proof of name and address that match the details on the DVLA register.
 This could be a bank statement dated within the last three months or a recent/current utility bill to accompany the photo ID.

 Owners of a vehicle who are not listed as the registered keeper at the DVLA must email us copies of:

-You'll also have to complete a V62 form if you've driven a vehicle 'in trade' on the road without a valid trade licence displayed - it must be taxed and registered to you as the owner immediately.
-If you bring the completed V62 form to the station, police staff can post it to the DVLA on your behalf.
+You'll also have to complete a V62 form and send it to the DVLA if you've driven a vehicle 'in trade' on the road without a valid trade licence displayed - it must be taxed and registered to you as the owner immediately.

 If the owner or registered keeper can't drive the seized vehicle, they can nominate a driver to drive it on their behalf.